Chick-fil-A Market Salad (Copycat)

 Chick-fil-A Market Salad

-Chick-fil-A Market Salad with seasoned sliced chicken, blue cheese, apples, strawberries, blueberries, granola and roasted walnuts covered with an apple cider vinaigrette.
+Copycat Chick-fil-A Market Salad topped with sliced chicken, blue cheese, apples, berries, granola, walnuts and apple cider vinegar dressing.

 Yield 4 servings